captpikachu/word-indexer-CPP/readme.md

 ## Overview

-This project implements a **memory-efficient text file indexing system** in C++.\
+This program implements a **memory-efficient text file indexing system** in C++.\
 The program processes large text files using a **fixed-size buffer** instead of loading the entire file into memory.